 During this type of sedation, a registered nurse starts an IV to deliver medication throughout the bloodstream.
 While IV sedation is a type of conscious sedation, it is the deepest form of conscious sedation.
 This means that while you may respond to the dentist during treatment, it is possible that you fall asleep under IV sedation.

 Dentists often use IV sedation in combination with other types of sedation, including nitrous oxide.
-You are more likely to stay asleep during your treatment with a combination of sedation.
+With a combination of sedation, you are more likely to stay asleep during your treatment.
 Because of this, you will need transportation to and from your appointment, as you may still feel the effects of sedation.

 Relieving Dental Anxiety at the Dentist